mjbradvica/ChainStrategy/README.md

 }
 ```

-Strategies follow the same pattern as chains, inject the factory into the class you want to use it in.
+Strategies follow the same pattern as chains; in other words, inject the factory into the class you want to use.
 Call the Execute method when required.

 ```csharp
 public class MyService